30 Jun 2025

 Only the handoff remained the same.

-And so it has stayed.
+And so it stayed.

 Even as business evolved.